tidwall/uhaha/README.md

                     initial data.
 The other nodes must be re-joined.
 This operation is ignored when a data directory already exists.
                     Cannot be used with -j flag.
+  --preserve-addr : preserve original address from -a flag for all raft and
+                    client broadcasting.
+This is useful if you rely on domain ip address resolution at runtime or have a complexly orchestrated network.
 ```